-Either Susan or her hubbie dies within the 20 year term
+Either Susan or her hubby dies within the 20-year term

 You have to stick with this insurer and pay the premiums for the term of your policy.

-From the first second they receive your premium they will reinvest it.
+From the first second the insurer gets your money, they will invest it.
 They hope their investment return beats the return they have to provide on your life cover.
-They also hope a lot of you will cancel the policy before you get to the end of the term.
+They also hope many of you will cancel the policy before the free cover kicks in.
 And finally, inflation over those 20 years should make the payout at the end easier to swallow.

-Still though, even taking all of this into account, it’s an attractive product if you structure it the right way.
-If Susan, above, had bought a 15 year term instead of a 20 year term, the results wouldn’t have been impressive.
+Still, even taking all of this into account, it’s an attractive product provided you structure it the right way.

-Let’s rewind back to your pet hates when it comes to life insurance:
+Let’s rewind to your pet hates when it comes to life insurance:

-Not if you add whole of life benefit, it’s guaranteed to pay out whenever you shuffle off this mortal coil.
+Not if you add the whole of life benefit, you can’t outlive it.

-And I know it’s hard to get your head around so I’d be only too delirah and excirah to go through it with you in more detail and answer any questions.
+I know it’s hard to get your head around, so I’d be only too delirah and excirah to go through it with you in more detail and answer any questions.

 lion.ie | making life insurance easier